YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Medication decisions are personal and must be made with proper medical guidance.
 Some patients do well with finasteride, dutasteride, minoxidil, or a combination plan.
 Some cannot tolerate certain medications.
 Some were never properly informed about the tradeoffs before surgery.

-This is why the question of hair transplant without finasteride is not only about medication.
+The question of hair transplant without finasteride is not only about medication.
 It is also about planning density, hairline height, crown expectations, and the possibility of needing more surgery later.

 A second hair transplant should never ignore the future pattern of hair loss.
-If the first procedure was planned as a one time cosmetic fix, the second procedure should correct that thinking, not repeat it.
+If the first procedure was planned as a one-time cosmetic fix, the second procedure should correct that thinking, not repeat it.

 The crown and the frontal hairline create different kinds of dissatisfaction.
 The hairline is emotionally powerful because it frames the face.
 The crown is frustrating because it can consume many grafts while still looking thin under bright light.

 A dense frontal hairline can look impressive in early photographs, but it can become a problem if it does not match the patient’s age, donor capacity, or future hair loss.
-If too many grafts are spent at the front, the crown and mid scalp may later be left without enough reserve.
+If too many grafts are spent at the front, the crown and mid-scalp may later be left without enough reserve.

 The crown is also a common reason for second surgery because many first procedures protect it intentionally.
 This can disappoint patients if they expected full coverage everywhere.
 But in many cases, leaving the crown for later is not negligence.
 It is donor preservation.